Chipping Norton Recording Studios

 The first recording session took place in 1972, when Dutch band The Livin' Blues recorded their album Rocking At The Tweed Mill, referencing Bliss Tweed Mill which is a prominent feature of Chipping Norton.
-The last album recorded there was Iommi by Tony Iommi of Black Sabbath, released in October 2000.
+The last album recorded there was Iommi by Tony Iommi, which was released in October 2000.

 On 15 June 2017, BBC Music Day, broadcast throughout the UK, awarded the studio a blue plaque for its part in the musical heritage of England.